Skip to main content

 Disclaimer: General estimates only — not legal advice.
 WARN compliance involves exemptions not captured here.
 Consult a labor attorney for your specific situation.

-Employers with 100+ employees must give 60 calendar days written notice before mass layoffs (50+ workers) or plant closings.
+Employers with 100+ employees must give 60 days written notice before mass layoffs or plant closings.

-If your employer violated the WARN Act, you may be owed back pay and benefits for each day of the violation, up to 60 days.
+WARN violations entitle you to back pay and benefits for each day of violation, up to 60 days.

 🤝